kamilburda/batcher/docs/sections/Customization/Actions.md

 Applies curves from a saved preset file.
 Both GIMP and Photoshop (.acv) file formats are supported.

-For GIMP 3.2 and later, you may apply curves non-destructively and adjust blend mode and opacity.
+For GIMP 3.2 and later, you may apply curves non-destructively and adjust opacity and blend mode.

 You can save a GIMP preset file by choosing `Export Current Settings to File` in the Curves tool.

 #### White Balance

 Equivalent to `Colors → Auto → White Balance` in GIMP.

 ### G'MIC Filter